Walid-Ahmed/ML_Datasets/README.md

  6. [Food-5k](#head1234)
  7. [NIH malaria](#head1234)

-All what you need is to clone the repo, feel free to fork the repo and add more datsets
+All what you need is to clone the repo, feel free to fork the repo and add more datasets

 ## Santa/NoSanta
 initially collected  by  Adrian Rosebrock